ckrivacic/sequence_sampler/README.md

 pandas
 docopt

-Usage:
+# Usage:

-./sequence.py example_scores.csv
+`./sequence.py example_scores.csv`
-If you want to save a playlist with the final sequence, just point the script to a folder that contains audio files of your songs:
+If you want to save a playlist with the final sequence, just point the. script to a folder that contains audio files of your songs:
-./sequence.py example_scores.csv -f /path/to/songfiles
+`./sequence.py example_scores.csv -f /path/to/songfiles`